CenterForAssessment/Washington/The_Washington_Growth_Model_Simple.md

 student in reading with 3<sup>rd</sup> and 4<sup>th</sup> grade state reading scores of 325 (Below Basic) and 340 (Below Basic), respectively.
 The following are the steps that transpire over 3 years to determine whether this student is on track to reach proficient.

-*  **August 2013** Accountability clock begins requiring students to reach state defined achievement targets within 4 years or by grade 8.
+*  **Spring 2013** Accountability clock begins requiring students to reach state defined achievement targets within 4 years or by grade 8.
 In this example, the Below Basic 3<sup>rd</sup> grade (in 2013) student under consideration is expected to be proficient by grade 7 in 2017.

-*  **August 2014** Employing the coefficient matrices derived in the calculation of 2014 student growth percentiles:
+*  **Spring 2014** Employing the coefficient matrices derived in the calculation of 2014 student growth percentiles:
     * First, the coefficient matrix relating grade 4 with grade 3 prior achievement is used to establish the percentile cuts (i.e., one-year growth percentile  projections/trajectories).
 If the student's actual 2014 growth percentile exceeds the percentile cut associated with proficient, then the student's one year growth is enough to reach proficient.[$^6$](#footnotes) If the student reaches his/her achievement goal, then the accountability clock is reset for this student, with a new achievement goal of remaining proficient for the next 4 years.
     * Next, the 2 (consecutive) year growth percentile projections/trajectories are calculated, extending from 2013 to 2015.
 The student's actual grade 3 scale score together with the 99 hypothetical one-year growth percentile projections/trajectories derived in the previous step are plugged into the most recently derived coefficient matrix relating grade 5 with grade 3 & 4 prior achievement.
 This yields the percentile cuts (i.e., 2 year growth percentile projections/trajectories) for the student indicating what consecutive two-year 1<sup>st</sup> through 99<sup>th</sup> percentile growth (based upon the most recent student growth histories in the state) will lead to.
 Using the August 2013 achievement targets (proficient by 7<sup>th</sup> grade, for this student), 2 year growth sufficient to reach the target is determined and the student's growth percentile is compared to this target.
 If the student's growth percentile exceeds this target, then the student is deemed on track to reach proficient.
     * Next, the 3 year growth percentile projections/trajectories are established.
 The student's actual grade 3 scale score together with the 99 hypothetical 1 and 2 year growth percentile projections/trajectories derived in the previous step are plugged into the coefficient matrix relating grade 6 with grade 3, 4, & 5 prior achievement.
 This yields the percentile cuts (i.e., 3 year growth percentile projections/trajectories) for each student indicating what consecutive three-year 1<sup>st</sup> through 99<sup>th</sup> percentile growth (based upon the most recent student growth histories in the state) will lead to in terms of future achievement.
 Using the August 2013 achievement targets (proficient by 7<sup>th</sup> grade, for this student), 3 year growth sufficient to reach the target is determined and the student's growth percentile is compared to this target.
 If the student's growth percentile exceeds this target then the student is deemed on track to reach proficient.
     * Last, the 4 year growth percentiles projections/trajectories are established.
 The student's actual grade 3 scale score together with the 99 hypothetical 1, 2, and 3 year growth percentile projections/trajectories derived in the previous step are plugged into the coefficient matrix relating grade 7 with grade 3, 4, 5, & 6 prior achievement.
 This yields the percentile cuts (i.e., 4 year growth percentile projections/trajectories) for each student indicating what consecutive four-year 1<sup>st</sup> through 99<sup>th</sup> percentile growth (based upon the most recent student growth histories in the state) will lead to in terms of future achievement.
 Using the August 2013 achievement targets (proficient by 7<sup>th</sup> grade for this student), 4 year growth sufficient to reach the target is determined and the student's growth percentile is compared to this target.
 If the student's growth percentile exceeds this target then the student is deemed on track to reach proficient.

-*  **August 2015** Employing the coefficient matrices derived in the calculation of 2015 student growth percentiles:
+*  **Spring 2015** Employing the coefficient matrices derived in the calculation of 2015 student growth percentiles:
     * First, with the student now presumably completing grade 5, the coefficient matrix relating grade 5 with grade 3 & 4 prior achievement is used to establish 99 percentile cuts (i.e., one-year growth percentile projections/trajectories).
 If the student's actual 2015 growth percentile exceeds the cut associated with proficient, then the student's one year growth was enough to reach proficient.[$^7$](#footnotes) If the student reaches his/her achievement goal, then the accountability clock is reset for this student, with a new achievement goal of remaining proficient for the next 4 years.
     * Next, the student's grade 3 & 4 actual scores together with the 99 hypothetical one-year growth percentile projections/trajectories derived in the previous step are plugged into the coefficient matrix relating grade 6 with grade 3, 4, & 5 prior achievement.
 This yields 99 percentile cuts (i.e., 2 year growth percentile projections/trajectories) for the student indicating what consecutive two-year 1<sup>st</sup> through 99<sup>th</sup> percentile growth (based upon the most recent student growth histories in the state) will lead to in terms of future achievement.
 Using the August 2013 accountability achievement targets (proficient by 7<sup>th</sup> grade for this student), 2 year growth sufficient to reach the target is determined and the student's growth percentile is compared to this target.
 If the student's growth percentile exceeds this target then the student is deemed on track to reach proficient.
     * Finally, the student's grade 3 & 4 actual scores together with the 99 hypothetical 1 & 2 year growth percentile projections/trajectories derived in the previous steps are plugged into the coefficient matrix relating grade 7 with grade 3, 4, 5, & 6 prior achievement.
 This yields 99 percentile cuts (i.e., 3 year growth percentile projections/trajectories) for the student indicating what consecutive three-year 1<sup>st</sup> through 99<sup>th</sup> percentile growth (based upon the most recent student growth histories in the state) will lead to in terms of future achievement.
 Using the August 2013 accountability achievement targets (proficient by 7<sup>th</sup> grade for this student), 3 year growth sufficient to reach the target is determined and the student growth percentile is compared to this target.
 If the student's growth percentile exceeds this target then the student is deemed on track to reach proficient.
     * No 4 year targets are utilized because they exceed the time-frame initially established for the student to reach proficient.

-*  **August 2016** Employing the coefficient matrices derived in the calculation of 2016 student growth percentiles:
+*  **Spring 2016** Employing the coefficient matrices derived in the calculation of 2016 student growth percentiles:
     * First, with the student now presumably completing grade 6, the coefficient matrix relating grade 6 with grade 3, 4, & 5 prior achievement is used to establish 99 percentile cuts (i.e., one-year growth percentile projections/trajectories).
 If the student's actual 2012 growth percentile exceeds the cut associated with proficient, then the student's one year growth was enough to reach proficient.[$^8$](#footnotes) If the student reaches his/her achievement goal, then the accountability clock is reset for this student, with a new achievement goal of remaining proficient for the next 4 years.
     * Next, the student's grade 3, 4, & 5 actual scores together with the 99 hypothetical one-year growth percentile projections/trajectories derived in the previous step are plugged into the coefficient matrix relating grade 7 with grade 3, 4, 5, & 6 prior achievement.
 This yields 99 percentile cuts (i.e., 2 year growth percentile projections/trajectories) for the student indicating what consecutive two-year 1<sup>st</sup> through 99<sup>th</sup> percentile growth (based upon the most recent student growth histories in the state) will lead to in terms of future achievement.
 Using the August 2013 accountability achievement targets (proficient by 7<sup>th</sup> grade for this student), 2 year growth sufficient to reach the target is determined and the student's growth percentile is compared to this target.
 If the student's growth percentile exceeds this target then the student is deemed on track to reach proficient.
     * No 3 or 4 year targets are utilized because they exceed the time-frame initially established for the student to reach proficient.

-*  **August 2017** Employing the coefficient matrices derived in the calculation of 2017 student growth percentiles:
+*  ** Spring 2017** Employing the coefficient matrices derived in the calculation of 2017 student growth percentiles:
     * Because 2017 is the terminal year of the 4 year time frame established for the student to reach proficient the student is deemed to have grown sufficiently if they have reached proficient.
     * No 2, 3, or 4 year targets are utilized because they exceed the accountability time-frame initially established for the student to reach proficient.

 The complexity of the process just described is minimized by the use of the `R` software environment in conjunction with an open source software package `SGP` [(Betebenner, VanIwaarden, Domingue & Shang, 2013)](sgp2013) developed by the National Center for the Improvement of Educational Assessment in consultation with the Washington State
-Department of Education to calculate student growth percentiles and percentile growth projections/trajectories [(R Core Team, 2013)](#rsoftware2013).
-Every year, following the loading of the data into the Washington State Department of Education data warehouse, student growth percentiles and percentile growth trajectories are calculated for each student.
+Office of Superintendent of Public Instruction (OSPI) to calculate student growth percentiles and percentile growth projections/trajectories
+[(R Core Team, 2013)](#rsoftware2013).
+Every year, following the completion of the WCAP score reconciliation, student growth percentiles and percentile growth trajectories are calculated for each student.
 Once calculated, these values are easily used to make the yes/no determinations about the adequacy of each student's growth relative to his/her fixed achievement targets.
-These yes/no determinations are then used in aggregate to determine whether schools have met their AYP targets.

 ## System-wide Growth and Achievement Charts <a id="growth-and-achievement-charts">
 Operational work calculating student growth percentiles with state assessment data yields a large number of coefficient matrices derived